Use This Penny Stock Portfolio Tracker to Accurately Track Your Portfolio

 Tracking Dividends

-The Bowser Report features a few stocks that pay dividends.
-For this reason, there is a dividend tracker included in the Portfolio Tracker.
+Penny stocks from time-to-time pay dividends.
+For this reason, there is a dividend tracker included.
 Access it by clicking on Dividends in the bottom left corner:

 Moving Forward

-Please do not hesitate to email me (faris@thebowserreport.com) with any feedback, potential errors in the spreadsheet or suggestions for features and changes.
+Please email customerservice@thebowserreport.com with any feedback, potential errors in the spreadsheet or suggestions for features and changes.
 Our goal is to provide you with the tools and analysis you need to successfully navigate the markets.
-Enjoy the Portfolio Tracker and happy investing!
+Enjoy the Penny Stock Portfolio Tracker and happy investing!